New to the Alert Program®?

-But what if the child doesn’t talk at all or the engine analogy is too abstract?
+But what if the individual doesn’t talk at all or the engine analogy is too abstract?

 If a child, student, or adult client is non-verbal or currently uses a limited vocabulary, then the abstract concept of an engine may not be helpful, and could even be irritating as one boy exclaimed, “I don’t have an engine!”
-He knew he was a boy and not an engine (and wondered if we lost our minds).
+He knew he was a boy and not an engine (and wondered if we’d lost our minds).
 Those children who are more concrete thinkers might do better with actual photos taken when they are in high, low, or just right states of alertness.
 Then, instead, of using words, they can point to the photo that best indicates their level of alertness.

-And for those children, students, or adult clients who are not yet capable of pointing to a photo of themselves in different alert states, then the adults in their life can use the vocabulary (without the individual identifying their level of alertness).
+And for those children, students, or adult clients who are not yet capable of pointing to a photo of themselves in different alert states, then the adults in their lives can use the vocabulary (without the individual identifying their level of alertness).
 For example, parents might comment to each other at breakfast, “This morning when I helped John get out of bed, his engine seemed really low and groggy.
 So, I asked him to play some tug-of-war with a towel (heavy work to his muscles).
 After giggling in our tug-of-war game, his engine got into a just right gear.
 Then he got dressed much more quickly and cooperatively.”
 In this way, the parents are not using the engine vocabulary with the child but using the analogy with each other to better problem solve.

 You may find our Overview of the Alert Program® Webinar helpful as you consider how you want to start using the program.
 Or to learn more about how to be “detectives” and support self-regulation in homes, schools, therapy clinics, and other settings, check out our Alert Program® Online Course.
 To learn more about how important self-regulation is to all of us and how to become better observers and supporters of ourselves and others, check out Your Best Self Online Course.
 And to learn about low-budget activities to support self-regulation, even when children can’t talk about or use the engine analogy, check out the Take Five! book.